WHY BECOME A CERTIFIED EUROPEAN RAILWAY ENGINEER ?

-The EU regulates the overall European harmonisation of the technology and the rail services.
-The market of the railway industry and the railway economy is increasingly focussed on Europe.
+The EU regulates the overall European harmonization of the technology and the rail services.
+The market of the railway industry and the railway economy is increasingly focused on Europe.
 The process of transforming state railways into commercial undertakings is progressing.
 Firms are participating in invitations to bid all across Europe.
 This requires great flexibility from the engineers.

 Major tasks and responsibilities that were previously carried out by the railways are being outsourced to other companies.

 The certificate “European Railway Engineer” verifies the qualification of engineers and firms for the performance of engineering services in the railway sector!